webuild-consortium/architecture/webuild-drafts/webuild-draft-rpi-impl-scenarios.md

 ## Scenario 1: RPI Transparent Frontend (eIDAS Model)

 **Real-world example:** Private organization providing aggregation services and interoperability solutions.

+This scenario mets the following requirement:

+> **Intermediaries acting on behalf of relying parties shall be deemed to be relying parties and shall not store data about the content of the transaction.**

 ### Description